In this article, we will cover:

 Video quality adjustment

-We have three options for video quality: High, Medium, and Low.
-These adjustments can be found in the options (Gear icon) menu and help to account for any bandwidth issues you may be having.
+We also have three options for video quality: High, Medium, and Low.
+These adjustments can be found in the settings menu (Gear icon) and help to account for any bandwidth issues you may be having.

 Video format adjustment

-Select between MP4 or WebM file formats.
+Select between MP4 or TS file formats.
 By default, all videos play using MP4.

 Feature and Course Feedback

 Want to submit feature or course feedback?
 Click Send Feedback in the options (Gear icon) menu.
 This will open a form to send your suggestions or feedback.

 Use the dropdown on this form to select one of the following:

 Request support now: For immediate assistance, especially around billing issues.